 "We believe that by offering a hand-up instead of a hand-out we can change people's lives while maintaining dignity and encouraging entrepreneurial talent." - Catherine Evans, Founder

 We work alongside partners to select appropriate micro-enterprise initiatives, drawing on their knowledge of what businesses work best in their environment.
-We then provide a start-up grant, enabling our partners to invest in the initial outlay for the business.
+The trustees review business applications, gather information and vote on every application.
+For approved businesses, we then provide a start-up grant, enabling our partners to invest in the initial outlay for the business.
 By providing advice and support we aim to nurture our partners' entrepreneurial skills as the business grows.
 Once the business is generating profits, a proportion of these are used to support the orphans in our partners' care and the rest is reinvested in the business.